enna-project/Enna-Media-Server/doc/Protocol.md

  * `EMS_DISK`
  * `EMS_MEDIA_INFO`
  * `EMS_AUTH`
+ * `EMS_NETWORK`

-There is 2 kinds of requests :
+There are 2 kinds of requests :

  * Asynchronous requests
  * Synchronous requests

 ###Asynchronous requests

-These request are used to indicates a change in EMS or in the UIs.
+These requests are used to indicate a change in EMS or in the UIs.

 ###Synchronous requests